kevanoullio/portfolio-manager/DESIGN.md

   - `database.py`: Contains functions and classes to interact with the SQLite3 database.
   - `schema.sql`: SQL script defining the table structures and relationships for the database.
 - `authentication/`: Contains modules related to user authentication.
-  - `account.py`: Handles the login functionality and user authentication.
+  - `user_authentication.py`: Handles the login functionality and user authentication.
 - `import/`: Contains modules for extracting data from email folders.
   - `import.py`: Implements functions to import data from emails using the specified libraries.
-- `automation/`: Handles automation tasks related to email extraction, data cleaning, and database updates.
-  - `automate.py`: Contains functions and scripts for automating the processes.
 - `data_analysis/`: Includes modules for performing data analysis.
   - `analysis.py`: Implements functions for querying and analyzing data from the SQLite3 database.
 - `trading_strategies/`: Contains modules for implementing and testing trading strategies.